 Australia is not the only country seeing an uptick in electric vehicle adoption.
 Germany is also offering incentives for EV purchases and is investing heavily in its charging infrastructure.
 As a result, EV sales have increased by 23%.

 It’s not only governments and individuals involved in growing the popularity of electric vehicles.
 Telekom, a substantial European telecommunications company, is also preparing to meet the 2030 deadline for all German cars to be emission-free.
 They are converting more than 12,000 old distribution boxes into fast-charging stations.

 First let’s look at some of the offerings from some of the best-known, or legacy, car makers.
 It’s important to understand that not all these vehicles are going to be available in all parts of the world.
 Usually, however, there is a very similar model or a close cousin offered by a partnership between manufacturers.

 Audi has the A3, a Sportback e-Tron and introduced the e-Tron Concept at the 2018 LAS Auto Show.
 They will start production of the Concept in 2019.

 BMW has five electric models.
 Its small i3 has a very tight turning radius, carbon-fibre construction, and all the precision controls you could want.
 Its range is 114 miles, but it can be extended with an accessory.
 At $44,900 its price is squarely between “economy” electric models and the “luxury models”.

 Chevy has the Volt and the Bolt.
 The Bolt is the long-range vehicle of the two and goes 238 miles on a charge.
-Bolt sold 17,000 cars in the US in 2017 making it the third largest seller.
+17,000 Bolts sold in the US in 2017, making it the third largest seller.